waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Sprout Tower 1F - Re-interaction Test
 - **Hypothesis (from Agent):** Talking to SAGE CHOW again after the battle will cause him to open the path.
 - **Test:** Interacted with SAGE CHOW at (3, 5).
-- **Conclusion:** The Sage gave flavor dialogue (\"All living beings coexist through cooperation...\").
+- **Conclusion:** The Sage gave flavor dialogue ("All living beings coexist through cooperation...").
 The path did not open.
 Hypothesis is DEBUNKED.

 - **1F - Wall Switch Test:**
   - **Hypothesis (from Agent):** A hidden switch has appeared on the wall at x=4.